flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: INTRODUCTION

+One particular family of inference algorithms in need of new optimizations is those of \emph{discrete} PPLs.
+Discrete PPLs such as \dice{} and \texttt{ProbLog} enable new forms of inference since they only apply to programs with discrete random variables~\citep{holtzen2020scaling,fierens2012inference}.
+The dominant form of inference for these kinds of PPLs is \emph{exact inference via knowledge compilation}~\citep{darwiche2002knowledge,sang2005performing,chavira2008probabilistic, niepert2015learning, mateescu2008andor, chavira2006compiling, sanner2005affine}.
+The core idea of the approach is to compile the probabilistic program into a representation that affords fast exact inference.

-Closing the gap between graphical model and PPL inference, as well as bringing to bear insights from Bayesian network optimizations to probabilistic programs, will require a rich suite of probabilistic program optimizations.
-In this work we propose a new family of generic probabilistic program optimization called \fliphoisting{} that generalizes common sub-expression elimination to probabilistic programs, reducing the overall number of random variables introduced by the probabilistic program and hence exponentially reducing the state space of the probabilistic program.
-The key behind our approach is a sound but incomplete \emph{branch-sensitive analysis} of the probabilistic program that statically determines when it is safe to re-use a random variable.
+The performance of exact inference via knowledge compilation is sensitive to the way in which programs are written in ways that can be surprising or unintuitive for novice programmers.
+We identify one particularly pernicious form of program structure that is easy for a novice programmer to accidentally introduce and has a negative impact on inference performance: \emph{redundant random variables}.
+Two syntactic random variables are \emph{redundant} if they have the same parameters and have inconsistent path conditions.
+Redundancies do not affect the performance of sampling-based inference algorithms: a single path through the program can never encounter both redundant random variables.
+However, redundancies can significantly impact knowledge compilation based inference methods like \dice{} because it performs exact inference, and hence implicitly represents the joint configuration of all random variables.
+In this work, we propose a new family of probabilistic program optimizations called \fh{} that unifies redundant random variables into a single random variable through program analysis and transformation.
+This optimization is specific to the knowledge compilation approach utilized by discrete PPLs such as \dice{}.
+The key behind our approach is a sound but incomplete \emph{branch-sensitive analysis} of probabilistic programs that statically determines when it is safe to re-use a random variable.
 This analysis is efficient in the size of the program and is effective on realistic examples.